becausejustyn/blog/content/authors/admin/_index.md

 I am studying my Masters of Data Science at Western Sydney University.
 My undergraduate degree is in Psychology so I am learning a lot of new topics in mathematics and computer science.
 I will post things that interest me.

-My posts here are my own opinion and not represenative of any organisation that I am associated with.
+My posts here are my own opinion and not representative of any organisation that I am associated with.